Elon Musk, DOGE, and the Five-Bullet Email: How GWES Became a Federal Workforce Loyalty Test

 The implications go beyond one email.

-If DOGE continues down this path, the federal workforce may face a radical new era of workplace scrutiny — one dictated not by traditional oversight mechanisms, but by social media posts and sudden policy shifts.
+If DOGE continues down this path, the federal workforce may face a new era of workplace scrutiny, one dictated not by traditional oversight mechanisms, but by social media posts and sudden policy shifts.

-If Musk’s past playbook is any indication, this is just the beginning — and for federal employees, the real question isn’t just
+If Musk’s past playbook is any indication, this is just the beginning.
+For federal employees, the real question isn’t just: